 Summary

 When planning a trip, consider your route and plot out toilet stops.
 Your dog will need to go potty and have a drink of water.
 Remember your poo bags, too.
-Look for truck stops with open spaces so you can take him/her for a walk to stretch those legs!
+Look for truck stops with open spaces so you can take them for a walk to stretch those legs!

-There may be a little more to think about before you take your dog on that road trip, but keeping him/her safe will make your vacation a lot less stressful.
+There may be a little more to think about before you take your dog on that road trip, but keeping them safe will make your vacation a lot less stressful.
 Putting the work in before you head out will be worth it for all of you.